 U.S. News & World Report ranks St. Jude Children’s Research Hospital a best children’s hospital for cancer.
 St. Jude has been ranked among the top pediatric cancer hospitals year after year since the Best Children’s Hospitals ranking was first published in 2008.

 U.S. News & World Report takes into account several factors to determine rankings including clinical data, safety, nursing staff, questionnaires and other data.

-It is the only National Cancer Institute Comprehensive Care Center devoted solely to children, having received the NCI’s highest ranking of “exceptional.”
+It is the only National Cancer Institute Comprehensive Care Center devoted solely to children.
 It is the research and treatment hospital where doctors often send their toughest cases because our innovative clinical trials, which include the latest treatments, are designed to find cures for all patients.
 St. Jude has top survival rates for some of the most aggressive childhood cancers, including leukemia and medulloblastoma.

 Our designation of Magnet status by the American Nursing Credentialing Center and our high rate of patient safety and other achievements help to continually improve the patient and family experience.
 We have pioneered more cancer treatments than any other children's hospital around the world, which have helped increase the overall childhood cancer survival rate from 20% to more than 80% since we opened more than 50 years ago.

 The credit for our ranking by U.S. News & World Report belongs to the exceptional efforts of our dedicated clinicians, researchers and support staff who make St. Jude such a very special place for patients and families.
 We also could not reach this accomplishment without ongoing collaboration with referring physicians across the country, and our affiliate sites across our region.

 Ellis J. Neufeld, MD, PhD, Clinical Director